-- Up to 5 days for family vacations.
-Proper documentation must be signed by administration
+- Up to 5 days for family vacations proper documentation must be signed by administration

 - Illness verified by parent/guardian

 - Illness verified by note from a physician

+- Appointments (doctor, dentist, etc.) verified by a school excuse slip from the provider's office

 - Religious observances

 - Funeral

 - Absences related to military deployment and return.